 Note: The PSSG program is part of the Office of the Provost Teaching and Learning Grants series.
 Read about the overall series here.

 The PSSG program provides faculty members with funding and in-kind support to empower them to engage in Scholarship of Teaching and Learning (SoTL) Research – that is, to lead formal research efforts to better understand and improve teaching and learning in Columbia courses.
-Projects generally center around measuring the impact of a novel instructional strategy; the strategy may fall anywhere on the spectrum from high-tech to low-tech, and the overall focus may fall anywhere on the spectrum from discipline-specific (i.e., related to discrete learning objectives) to discipline-generic (i.e., related to broader themes about student attitudes and behavior).
-Strong proposals are grounded in established theories, feature an experimental design, and present quantitative methods for measuring student outcomes.
-The grant also supports variations on SoTL Research that integrate Learning Analytics (i.e., extracting insights from academic technology data streams) and Applied Learning Sciences (i.e., bridging the divide between the laboratory and the classroom by connecting researchers who primarily study teaching and learning to Columbia courses).
+Projects generally center around measuring the impact of a novel instructional approach; the approach may be high-tech or low-tech, and the research questions may be discipline-specific (i.e., related to discrete learning objectives) or discipline-generic (i.e., related to broader themes about student attitudes and behavior).
+Strong proposals are grounded in established theories, feature an experimental design, and present or quantitative or mixed-methods designs for measuring student outcomes.
+The grant also supports variations on SoTL Research that integrate elements of these related fields: (1) Learning Analytics, i.e., extracting insights from academic technology data streams; and (2) Applied Learning Sciences, i.e., bridging the divide between the laboratory and the classroom by connecting researchers who primarily study teaching and learning to Columbia courses.
 Read more about these fields and SOLER's related work here.

 Eligibility: The PI must be a full-time Columbia faculty member.
 Postdocs, graduate students, part-time or adjunct faculty, and staff may be included on proposals as Investigators but may not serve as PI.

 Funding: Teams can apply for up to $5,000 for projects up to 12 months in duration.
-Funding is typically used for expenses such as equipment, media development, incentives for study participants (usually students), compensation for research support personnel, and conference registration.
+Funding is typically used for these types of expenses: equipment, software licenses, media development, compensation for study participants (typically students), and compensation for research assistants.

 Read about the 2023-2024 PSSG proposal requirements here.